IBM-MIL/MILHorizontalCollectionView/README.md

 <img src="README_ASSETS/MILHorizontalCollectionViewControllerExample.gif"  alt="Drawing" height=250 border=0 /></p>

 <br>
 MILHorizontalCollectionView is an easy to use, drop-in, reusable UI component built in Swift to display in a horizontal row, collection view cells that are horizontally scrollable.
 When the collection view scrolls, it has momentum that allows it to continue to scroll and always land on a full collection view cell (without partially cropping a cell off screen).
 The collection view can be customized to handle and display any type of data after some minor changes (explained below).
 By default, the collection view is writen to display images in each cell.
+MILHorizontalCollectionView has the ability to display local images stored in the xcode project as well as has the ability to asynchronously download and cache images from image URLs using its built in functionality or using third party framework [SDWebImage](https://github.com/rs/SDWebImage).

 While the MILHorizontalCollectionView is fully functional out the the box, I suspect you will have to modify it to some extent to match your app's UI design.